by Joseph C. Dean, P.E. for the Director, Corrosion Policy & Oversight (DCPO), (DASD) [Materiel Readiness]

 - Requires high degree of skill or experience

 - Quality at risk if done by uncertified personnel

 - Known sustainment problems such as frequent premature failures, high maintenance costs

 - What are the costs and impacts of requiring additional certifications and qualifications?

-Successful SRM and MILCON acquisition contracts include quality assurance (government) and quality control (contractor) to ensure that construction is consistent with the contract documents, and includes CPC aspects of project execution.
+Sustainment, Restoration and Modernization (SRM) and MILCON acquisition contracts include quality assurance (government) and quality control (contractor) to ensure that construction is consistent with the contract documents, and includes CPC aspects of project execution.
 Lack of CPC-trained personnel and available resources directly affects the quality of completed construction.
-By providing greater CPC awareness for contractors providing MILCON and SRM support at DoD installations a greater chance of extending the facilities' service life can be achieved.
-The FICE Study team observed that the adherence to criteria in the UFGS and correct UFGS application usually results in CPC being included on projects.
+Increased CPC awareness for contractors providing MILCON and SRM support at DoD installations provides a greater chance of extending the facilities' service life.
+The 2013 Facilities and Infrastructure Corrosion Evaluation Study team observed that the adherence to criteria in the UFGS and correct UFGS application usually results in CPC being included on projects.
 While design agents and design teams are knowledgeable of the UFGSs and UFCs, they may be marginally aware of CPC requirements and the benefits of appropriate material selection.
 Improving design agent CPC awareness will increase the knowledge base and improve corrosion-related decision making.

 Including CPC Considerations In Design and Construction